Car and Home Insurance Haggling

 'I saved £540 by haggling'

-In our most recent poll, in February this year, hagglers revealed 70%+ success rates with the AA, Admiral, Hastings Direct and Saga in a bid to cut their insurance premiums.
+In our most recent poll, in November this year, hagglers revealed 70%+ success rates with the AA, Admiral, Direct Line and Hastings Direct in a bid to cut their insurance premiums.
 (For who else this works well on, see our full list of the top service companies to haggle with.)

 Here are some success stories of MoneySavers who've slashed their insurance bills by haggling to inspire you...